 12 Good Ideas for Keeping Milkweed Aphid-free…and 1 Bad One!

 One problem that plagues almost all gardeners across North America is the relentless attack of oleander aphids.
 They suck the life from milkweed like little orange vampires.

 The degree to which their infestations effect plant health is debatable, but the ugliness they unleash upon your butterfly garden is not!

-However, I believe the seeds I collected that season gave me a better indicator of milkweed health…only 20% of my seeds sprouted the next season!
-Every other year without heavy aphid infestations, my seed viability has been at least 90%.
+However, the seeds I collected that season gave me a better indicator of milkweed health…only 20% of those seeds sprouted the next season!
+Every other year without heavy aphid infestations, seed viability has been about 90%.

-Little did I realize, I could have stopped this infestation from getting so out of control.
-Now that I know how to better control aphids, I’m here to help you avoid my aphid-blanketed milkweed debacle of 2011.
+Little did I realize, I could have stopped our infestation from getting so out of control.
+Over the years I’ve learned more about treating aphids and preventing infestations, so I’m here to help you avoid our aphid-blanketed milkweed debacle of 2011.

 Of all the questions I receive about butterfly gardening, “how can I control aphids on my milkweed?” is probably the most frequent.
 A good idea for all gardeners is to check your plants regularly.
-In the following photo, you might see two harmless aphids sitting below tropical milkweed flowers…
+Below, you might see two harmless aphids sitting under tropical milkweed flowers…

 …but I see the potential beginnings of an aphid army!

-Here’s are some tips to keep that army from ever forming, so you can save your precious milkweed plants:
+Here’s are 12 tips to keep that aphid army from ever forming, so you can save your precious milkweed plants for monarchs:

-1. RUB THEM OUT: some people simply control them by rubbing them off with their fingers and thumbs .
+1. RUB THEM OUT: some people simply get rid of aphids by rubbing them off with their fingers and thumbs .
 This can be effective when the numbers are low if you’re not afraid to get your hands (or gloves) dirty.